prth1234/UberEats-Delivery/README.md

 This project is a clone of the UberEats delivery platform, built using **React.js** and other front-end technologies.
 The goal of this project is to replicate the core features and user interface of the UberEats app, providing a seamless experience for users to browse restaurants, view menus, and place orders.

-You can view demo on a hosted website via Vercel : https://calm-medovik-717b03.netlify.app
+You can view demo on a hosted website via Netlify: https://keen-panda-389bc8.netlify.app
 ---

 ## Features